fullstackedorg/docs/docs/getting-started.md

 ![BlockNote image](https://img.fullstacked.org/Screenshot-2025-02-23-at-10.05.38-AM.png)

 Great!
-That's looks pretty nice.
-From there, you can build entire interfaces.
-To learn about other cool features, continue in the guides section.
+That looks pretty nice.
+From there, you can now build views and component to create entire interfaces.
+To learn about more cool features, continue in the guides section.

 ## Editing the HTML entrypoint